DigitalSlideArchive/DSA-WSI-DeID/docs/USAGE.rst

 Browser Support
 ===============

-WSI DeID works best using recent versions of the Chrome browser.
+WSI DeID works best using a recent version of the Chrome or Firefox browser.

 Installation
 ============